 Finally, when picking a program to take, don’t put too much weight on what you think plan sponsors will value most.

 In our survey, 91 percent of plan sponsors said they don’t know the difference between the different designations.
 Picking what you think might carry more weight with plan sponsors, is really kind of pointless.
-Pick what satisfies your Five Designation Drivers.
+Pick what satisfies your objectives and goals.

 Now, is the time to decide if you’re going to commit to specializing and becoming a valuable asset to plan sponsors as a competent and qualified 401(k) professional.
 I think the changing regulatory landscape demands it.